kdecouck/k-enchen/README.md

 Algorithm
 ========
 create_database.py
-‘create_database.py’ generates our database file.
-It constructs all the tables we need, generates a predefined amount of sets of random parameter values and stores them.
+‘create_database.py’ generates the database file.
+It constructs all the tables needed, generates a predefined amount of sets of random parameter values and stores them.
 The number of sets generated is specified at the end of create_database.py

 To work, create_database needs to import SQLite3 and numpy.
 The SQLite3 package is needed to build tables and insert parameter data.
 Numpy is required to generate random parameter values.
 Each table is generated by three basic SQLite3 code:
 • DROP - delete the table if it already exists